aegray/openfocals/README.md

 because it requires manually downloading some large model files - feel free to deny this permission.

+# Notes / Compatability

+* Music/media control only works on sdk 26 (Android 8.0 / Oreo) or above.

+* In one case on an older api version (24 / Android 7.0), logging into alexa results in a blank screen from amazon's login library

 # Building

 For building, I've taken out my amazon api key (used for authenticating alexa), ssl